-The 2019-20 Roger W. Emmons Memorial Scholarship application will be available online November 1.
-Visit the Office of Student Access and Completion’s (OSAC’s) website at www.oregonstudentaid.gov to apply.
-The complete description of the scholarship (code 71) and the scholarship brochure are also online.
+The 2020-2021 Roger W. Emmons Memorial Scholarship application went live online on November 1.
+Visit the Office of Student Access and Completion’s (OSAC) website at www.oregonstudentaid.gov to apply.
+The complete description of the scholarship (code 71), tech scholarship (code 757)and the scholarship brochure are also online.

 Tech Scholarship: Recognizing the great need for more technical education funding, the Emmons Committee recommended, and the ORRA Board of Directors agreed, to establish technical scholarships.
 Many very talented young people may not be on an academic track, but may have a desire for technical training, so this scholarship could be for them.
 There is a preference for those applicants who are seeking training in fields where ORRA members see great needs (drivers, mechanics, welders, etc.), but the one-year, $2000 scholarship is open to all who qualify (see below).

 Year in College for Application: For those seeking academic scholarships who already have some college courses, the “Year in College” could affect the amount of the scholarship.
 If the student is arriving from high school, he or she can select “freshman” and OSAC can double check transcripts of selected recipients to verify the grade level for the scholarship.
 This will ensure students are not missing out on other graduating high school senior scholarships.
 However, the OSAC system does not require graduating high school seniors to upload college transcripts, so if a student has college credit and wants to be considered for a higher scholarship amount, the student will need to take the responsibility to upload high school and college transcripts.